 If you’re dealing with a slow-draining floor drain, you might be able to fix it yourself before calling in a professional.
 A little bit of DIY can often clear up minor blockages caused by everyday buildup.
 These methods are straightforward and use tools you likely already have around the house.
 Just remember, these steps are for minor clogs.
 If you’re facing a major backup, see signs of sewage, or just don’t feel comfortable, it’s always best to stop and call for help.
 A stubborn clog could be a sign of a bigger issue, and our team is always ready to handle any emergency plumbing situation.
 But if you’re ready to roll up your sleeves, let’s walk through a few simple fixes you can try first.

-Clear Debris from the Drain Cover
+Start by Clearing the Drain Cover

 Your first move should always be the simplest one.
 Put on a pair of gloves and take a look at the drain cover.
 Often, the problem is right on the surface.
 Over time, things like leaves, dirt, pet hair, and lint can build up and block water from getting through.
 Use a screwdriver to pry off the grate if you need to, and clear away any gunk you can see.
 You might be surprised to find that this simple cleanup is all it takes to get your drain flowing freely again.
 Once it’s clear, run some water to test it out.

-Use a Plunger Correctly
+How to Properly Use a Plunger

 If clearing the surface didn’t work, it’s time to bring out the plunger.
 For a floor drain, you’ll get the best results with a cup-style plunger that can create a strong seal.
 Make sure there’s enough standing water to cover the cup of the plunger—add a little if you need to.
 Place the plunger directly over the drain opening and press down firmly to create a tight seal.
 Then, pump it vigorously up and down for about 20 seconds.
 The pressure should be enough to dislodge or break up whatever is causing the minor blockage.

-How to Use a Drain Snake
+How to Use a Drain Snake (Auger)

 For a clog that a plunger can’t handle, a drain snake (also called a plumber’s auger) is your next best tool.
 This flexible, coiled wire can reach deeper into the pipe to break up or pull out stubborn obstructions.
 Carefully feed the end of the snake into the drain until you feel resistance.
 Once you hit the clog, turn the handle to help the tip grab onto the blockage.
 You can then either pull the clog out or work the snake back and forth to break it apart so it can be flushed away.
 If you’re not comfortable using a snake, don’t force it.
 We offer a wide range of plumbing solutions for clogs big and small.

-Try a Natural Cleaning Solution
+Mixing Up a Natural Drain Cleaning Solution

 Instead of reaching for harsh chemical cleaners that can damage your pipes, try a simple and effective homemade solution.
 Pour about one cup of baking soda directly into the drain, followed by one cup of white vinegar.
 You’ll hear some fizzing—that’s the chemical reaction working to dissolve grime and buildup.
 Let the mixture sit in the drain for at least 30 minutes (an hour is even better).
 This natural combination is great for breaking down soap scum, grease, and other organic materials that can lead to slow drains.